People struggline with generalized anxiety disorder of GAD experience a variety of symptoms. They often feel like they worry about everything.

-“I have terrible sleeping problems.
-There are times I wake up wired in the middle of the night.
+“I have terrible sleeping problems including frequent bouts of anxiety.
+I wake up wired in the middle of the night.
 I have trouble concentrating, even reading the newspaper or a novel.
-Sometimes I feel a little lightheaded.
+Sometimes I feel a little lightheaded and sometimes have panic attacks.
 My heart races or pounds.
 And that makes me worry more.
 I always imagine things are worse than they really are.
 When I get a stomachache, I think it’s an ulcer.”

 “I always thought I was just a worrier.
+I worry about everything.
 I feel keyed up and unable to relax.
 At times it comes and goes, and at times it’s constant.
 It can go on for days.
-I worry about what I about everything, even everyday things like what I’m going to fix for a dinner party, or what will be a great present for somebody.
+I worry about everything, even everyday things like what I’m going to fix for a dinner party, or what will be a great present for somebody.
 I just can’t let something go.”

 “I worry all the time about everything.
 It doesn’t matter that there are no signs of problems, I just get upset.
 I have trouble falling asleep at night, and I can’t keep my mind focused at work.
 I feel angry at my family all the time.”

 All of us worry about things like health, money, or family problems.
-But people with generalized anxiety disorder (GAD) are extremely worried about these and many other things, even when there is little or no reason to worry about them.
-They are very anxious about just getting through the day.
+But people with generalized anxiety disorder (GAD) experience extreme worry about these and many other things, even when there is little or no reason to worry about them.
+They experience anxiety about just getting through the day.
 They think things will always go badly.
 At times, worrying keeps people with GAD from doing everyday tasks.

 GAD sometimes runs in families, but no one knows for sure why some people have it while others don’t.
 Researchers have found that several parts of the brain are involved in fear and anxiety.
 By learning more about fear and anxiety in the brain, scientists may be able to create better treatments.
 Researchers are also looking for ways in which stress and environmental factors may play a role.

 People with GAD can’t seem to get rid of their concerns, even though they usually realize that their anxiety is more intense than the situation warrants.
 They can’t relax, startle easily, and have difficulty concentrating.
-Often they have trouble falling asleep or staying asleep.
+Often they experience trouble falling asleep or staying asleep, sometimes experiencing frequent insomnia.
 Physical symptoms that often accompany the anxiety include fatigue, headaches, muscle tension, muscle aches, difficulty swallowing, trembling, twitching, irritability, sweating, nausea, lightheadedness, having to go to the bathroom frequently, feeling out of breath, and hot flashes.

 GAD develops slowly.
 It often starts during the teen years or young adulthood.
-Symptoms may get better or worse at different times, and often are worse during times of stress.
+Symptoms may get better or worse at different times, and often worsen during times of stress.

 Who Is At Risk?